-Ransomware accounts for 75% of all cyber insurance claims yet 40% of business currently lack the coverage needed.
-Discover how to improve your ransomware prevention strategy to reduce cyber risk and meet insurance requirements.
+Ransomware accounts for 75% of all cyber insurance claims, yet 40% of business currently lack the coverage needed.
+Discover security strategies to help you meet ransomware insurance requirements.

 Save to Folio

 A cyber insurance policy is a necessary element in a company’s risk mitigation strategy.
 However, obtaining/renewing a policy is becoming more difficult, and premiums have drastically increased.
 Direct-written premiums increased by 92% in 2021 according to the National Association of Insurance Commissioners.

 The primary reason for the hardening of the cyber insurance market?
 Ransomware.
 Since ransomware accounts for 75% of all insurance claims, premiums are directly correlated with the 148% increase in attacks through Q3 2021 as well as higher ransom payment demands and business interruption costs.